silverstripe/silverstripe-framework/docs/en/topics/javascript.md

 		})
 	})(jQuery);

+### Custom jQuery/JavaScript in the CMS

+To call additional Javascript or jQuery files in to the CMS, edit your mysite/config/config.yml file as follows:

+	:::javascript
+	LeftAndMain:
+	   extra_requirements_javascript:
+	      '/path/to/file.js'

 ### jQuery Plugins

 A jQuery Plugin is essentially a method call which can act on a collection of DOM elements.
 It is contained within the `jQuery.fn` namespace, and attaches itself automatically to all jQuery collections.
 The basics for are outlined in the